 Winning Strategy #1: Learn to Delegate

 Don’t do everything yourself.
 You will never have time to do all the work on all of your projects.
 Even "Super-You" needs help and support.
 Remember that your most powerful leverage is your team.
-Your team members are experts, each in his or her own area.
-Together, they can act like a powerful collective brain.
+Your team members are experts, each in their own area.
+Together, they can act as a powerful collective brain.
 The only thing you need to do is guide them and show them the right direction for project development.

 It helps to remember at all times that a manager is there to ensure that work gets done as effectively and efficiently as possible.
 If the manager is attempting to dictate all actions and otherwise trying to control employees' every move, the group will not be as efficient and effective as it could be under rational, enlightened management.

 I highly recommend you to read The 7 Habits of Highly Effective People by Steven Covey and Good to Great: Why Some Companies Make the Leap... and Others Don't by Jim Collins.
 These books have some really great thoughts on delegation, management, and leadership, that will not only help you become more productive, but might also inspire you to change your whole management style.